Architecture of the LDS Church: Six-spire temples

-Small Design Temples
+Small design temples

-In the October 1997 General Conference, Church President Gordon B. Hinckley announced plans to build multiple "smaller temples" in areas that are not quite suitable for large, standard-sized temples.
+In the October 1997 general conference, church president Gordon B. Hinckley announced plans to build multiple "smaller temples" in areas not as suitable for larger, standard-sized temples.

-These temples were built adjacent to existing chapels to share both office space and parking facilities.
+These temples were built adjacent to existing meetinghouses to share both office space and parking facilities.
 These temples have no office, laundry facilities, or waiting rooms, and have small changing rooms.
-The design includes a single ordinance room that acts as the Creation Room, Garden Room, World Room, and Terrestrial Room, leading to the adjacent Celestial Room.
-A sealing room and small baptistry are also included.
-Most temples built, beginning with the Monticello Utah Temple, share the same floorplan.
-3 temples were initially built, followed by 38 more soon after.
+The design typically includes a two-stage ordinance room rather than multiple rooms as often existed.
+A sealing room and baptistry are also included.
+Most of these temples, beginning with the Monticello Utah Temple, use the same floorplan.
+Three temples were initially built, followed by 38 more.
 Eventually, 60 temples were built using the small design, some with slight variations.

 Some of these temples required additions to be added as more church members moved into areas serviced by these temples.